Master of Arts in Theology & Culture: Community Development

 4 residency gatherings

-The Seattle School’s Master of Arts in Theology & Culture: Community Development prepares students to engage in the practices of community development and helps them to define theological and ethical foundations for the promotion of well-being in the communities they are called to love.
+The Community Development specialization prepares students to engage in the practices of community development and helps them to define theological and ethical foundations for the promotion of well-being in the communities they are called to love.

 Through practices of deep listening, students gain the skills and nurture the character qualities necessary to work in partnership with community members in order to foster organic, contextualized community change.
 Through practical experience, students gain a working knowledge of community development from diverse global perspectives and apply their new understanding to their own local contexts—assuring that their vocational development is both culturally credible and contextually relevant.

-The MATC: Community Development degree is for those who wish to train for vocation in collaborative development work in both global and North American contexts.
-Regardless of their locatedness, each student will gain the necessary skills to be a credible agent of healing and change in the places they serve.
+The specialization in Community Development is for those who wish to train for vocations in collaborative development work in both global and North American contexts.
+Regardless of location, each student will gain the necessary skills to be a credible agent of healing and change in the places they serve.

 Upon successful completion of the Master of Arts in Theology & Culture: Community Development program, you will be able to: